ankrutik/notes/aws/solutions_arch_cert/notes.md

 You can **store session state data** on both **DynamoDB and ElastiCache**.
 These AWS services provide high-performance storage of key-value pairs which can be used to build a highly available web application.

+In RDS, you still have to **manually scale up your resources** and create Read Replicas to improve scalability while in DynamoDB, this is automatically done.

 **IAM database authentication**:

 - authenticate to your DB instance using AWS IAM
 - **IAM database authentication works with MySQL and PostgreSQL.**
 - Instead of password, use an authentication token to connect to database instance.

+**Other:**

+- **Mongodb** can be deployed as node that is connected to EBS storage

 ## Lab: create RDS instance